jpabadir/pace-c/meeting-minutes/client-minutes/jan12-client-minutes.md

 - Reading Break is Feb.
 15 - 19.
 - Peer Testing sessions will occur Feb 22-26, so development might slow during that week.
 - April 9 is our last day of the term.

+### NOTES

+Katrina and Philip were the only two attendees at the meeting.
+The client had responded to an email on January 10th to confirm the meeting (Meetings from Dec 8 - Jan 5 had been cancelled, but the Google Meets for Jan 12 was still booked).
+Katrina emailed the client at 9:17AM to see if the meeting was still happening, but received no response.
+Hopefully the client is doing well.

+### ACTION ITEMS

+- 1/12-01.
+Katrina will update via Discord on the state of future meetings.
+- 12/1-02.
+The agenda planned for today's meeting (and any updates) will be carried over to next week.